gauravtiwari/limestone/README.md

 ## Features
 * Stripe subscription on sign up.
 Supports free trials without providing a card, and has card update forms.
 Emails receipts.
 * Direct uploading to S3 with Shrine, with progress bar.
 Image processing for resizing.
+This is demonstrated with user avatars.
 * Administrate dashboard lets you CRUD relevant records (ex: users).
 Easy to add more and customize as you like.
-* Flexible React.js integration with react_on_rails
 * Paranoia gem ensures data persists after delete.
 Allows you to restore.
 Trust me, you want this for support.

 ## Roadmap